Mark A. Long

 - Advised boards of directors on developing and implementing governance models designed to align with and promote the corporation’s strategic plans and objectives.

 Memberships & Awards

-- Lawyer of the Year award for Business Organizations in Portland, Oregon
+- Best Lawyers in America, Lawyer of the Year Award for Business Organizations in Portland, Oregon (2015 and 2018)

 - Recognized by Best Lawyers in America in the areas of business organizations, corporate and securities, and capital markets law

 - Daily Journal of Commerce "Leadership in the Law" Award (2012)